EGD and Upper

 Meet Dr. Tahir

-Dr. Tahir is an American Board of Surgery Certified Surgeon in Gilbert, AZ with expert level experience treating patients with a hernia, various upper GI issues, and a wide range of conditions.
+Dr. Tahir is an American Board of Surgery Certified Surgeon in Mesa, AZ with expert level experience treating patients with a hernia, various upper GI issues, and a wide range of conditions.
 He was among the first surgeons in Arizona to perform laparoscopic surgery and is also certified in robotic surgery.

 Why Choose Tahir Surgical Clinic?